awsdocs/amazon-kendra-developer-guide/doc_source/API_UpdateExperience.md

 Required: Yes

  ** [IndexId](#API_UpdateExperience_RequestSyntax) **   <a name="Kendra-UpdateExperience-request-IndexId"></a>
-The identifier of the index for your Amazon Kendra experience you want to update\.
+The identifier of the index for your Amazon Kendra experience\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`
 Required: Yes

  ** [Name](#API_UpdateExperience_RequestSyntax) **   <a name="Kendra-UpdateExperience-request-Name"></a>
-The name of your Amazon Kendra experience you want to update\.
+A new name for your Amazon Kendra experience\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 1000\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9_-]*`
 Required: No

  ** [RoleArn](#API_UpdateExperience_RequestSyntax) **   <a name="Kendra-UpdateExperience-request-RoleArn"></a>
-The Amazon Resource Name \(ARN\) of a role with permission to access `Query` API, `QuerySuggestions` API, `SubmitFeedback` API, and AWS SSO that stores your user and group information\.
+The Amazon Resource Name \(ARN\) of a role with permission to access `Query` API, `QuerySuggestions` API, `SubmitFeedback` API, and IAM Identity Center that stores your user and group information\.
 For more information, see [IAM roles for Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html)\.
 Type: String
 Length Constraints: Minimum length of 0\.
 Maximum length of 1284\.
 Pattern: `arn:[a-z0-9-\.]{1,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[^/].{0,1023}`